doivglser/mindevenviro-fanciful/README.md

 shi3lD.sh invokes serv-if-up.sh. "serv-if-up.sh" Restarts Apache2, MySQL, Sendmail.
 If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

+* from terminator tab 2: mutt

+* from terminator tab 3: nmon

-* from terminator tab 2: mutt, nmon, mc
+* from terminator tab 4: mc

 # Files: